Chieti: Modern history

 In the 16th century, Chieti maintained important economic relationships with Venice, so a consulate of the Venetian Republic was opened in 1555.
 Also in this and the following century, noble and rich families from Veneto and Lombardy arrived.
 In the first half of the 16th century, Gian Pietro Carafa, the future Pope Paul IV, was bishop and archbishop of Chieti.
 In 1571, Chieti participated to the Battle of Lepanto against the Ottoman Empire.

 After a cultural and architectural flourishing during the 17th century, under the aegis of the Counter-Reformation, Chieti was decimated by fatalities from plague in 1656.
 In this century, Chieti acquired the current configuration that characterizes the old town, especially thanks to the ecclesiastical power.
 Indeed, in that period new religious orders arrived, which, together with the pre-existing ones, erected new buildings.
 In 1647, under Spanish domination, there was a short period of feoffment of Chieti.

 In the 18th century, Chieti was enriched of new buildings, and its cultural life was characterized by several academies and schools, which contributed to the city's artistic heritage.

 Contemporary history

 In 1806 Chieti was turned into a fortress by Napoleon's France, to which the population was generally hostile, even if new administrative structures were created during that occupation.
 Many people from Chieti supported intellectually the Risorgimento and also fought in 1820, 1848 and 1859.
-In 1860 the town became part of the newly created Kingdom of Italy, and Victor Emmanuel II was triumphantly received at Chieti.
+In 1860, Victor Emmanuel II was triumphantly received at Chieti, and in 1861 the town became part of the newly created Kingdom of Italy.

-After Italian Unification, Chieti saw several innovations, such as the creation of banks (including Cassa di Risparmio Marrucina), gas lighting for the entire town, Rome–Sulmona–Pescara railway, Chieti railway station in 1888, railway connections between different parts of the town, the electricity, an aqueduct in 1891, and works of editing of the main street of Chieti with also many demolitions.
+After Italian Unification, Chieti saw several innovations, such as the creation of banking centers and Cassa di Risparmio Marrucina (headquartered in Chieti and predecessor of now defunct CariChieti), gas lighting for the entire town, Rome–Sulmona–Pescara railway, Chieti railway station in 1888, railway connections within the town, the electricity, an aqueduct in 1891, and works of editing of the main street of Chieti with also many demolitions.

 Chieti gave many combatants during World War I, with 350 people who died in war.